aetuul/blind-sqli-dumper/README.md

 1. Dump data from the target using the specified request and payload, expecting the data length to be 20 characters and using HTTP status code 500 to identify successful requests
 `python3 dump.py -req request.req -target "https://<target>" -payload payload.txt -length 20 -mc 500`
 2. Extract data from the target using the specified request and payload, expecting a data length of 20 characters and identifying successful responses by the keyword "Welcome back" in the HTTP response body
-`python3 dump.py -req request.req -target "https://<target>" -payload payload.txt -length 20 -mt "Welcome back"`
+`python3 dump.py -req request.req -target "https://<target>" -payload payload.txt -length 20 -mb "Welcome back"`
 ## Disclaimer
 Education purposes only.